18F/before-you-ship/_pages/ato/controls.md

 * [SC-13 Cryptographic protection](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=SC-13)
 * [SC-28 (1) Protection of Information At Rest &#124; Cryptographic Protection](https://web.nvd.nist.gov/view/800-53/Rev4/control?controlName=SC-28#enhancement-1): applicable to systems with Sensitive Personally Identifiable Information Only

+_Note: If you are using 18F's cloud.gov [PaaS](https://cloud.gov/), the applications will inherit the security controls listed above._

 ### Authorization and authentication

 We use AWS IAM to manage authorization and authentication.